PugliaSOS/howsweather/README.md

 # howsweather
-A simple JS script for display weather at terminal
+A simple JS script that displays weather on terminal

 ## Preface

-This is just an experiment I took in order to make practice with JavaScript and Node.js environment.
+This is just an experiment I took in order to practice with JavaScript and Node.js environment.

 ## Getting Started
 ### Configure the necessary

-In order to work, **howsweather** read configuration options by a JSON file `.howsweather` in your `$HOME` directory.
+In order to work, **howsweather** reads configuration options from a JSON file `.howsweather` in your `$HOME` directory.

 So open your favourite text editor and type: